-Welcome to our parish family, Our Lady of Nazareth (OLN) and thank you for visiting us today.
+Welcome to our parish family, Our Lady of Nazareth (OLN).
+Thank you for visiting us today.
 We’d love to welcome you in person and share with all that is going on here: the opportunities for you to know Jesus, to grow in faith, to deepen your prayer life, and join us in serving the Roanoke Valley and beyond.

 For over 100 years, OLN had been among the bright shining lights (Matthew 5: 15) in the Roanoke community and, God willing, we will continue to be so.
 Come be part of our next 100 years and shine with us.